Picking the Best Color for Your Tesla: Popular Choices

 Most Popular Tesla Model S Color

-iSeeCars Ranking of Tesla Model S Deals by Color.
-Colors that hold their value.
+The Table below shows iSeeCars Ranking of Tesla Model S Deals by Color.
+This is an indication of colors that hold their value.

 RankColor% Deals Compared to Model Average